AmpereComputing/edk2-ampere-tools/README.md

 pass   1
 fail   0
 ```
 An equivalent **Makefile** is also provided for those who wish to use it instead.
-Run `make -C edk2-ampere-tools` for options.
+Run `make -f edk2-ampere-tools/Makefile` for options.